 Education among whites marked another important dividing line.
 The concealed-weapons bill drew support from a plurality of whites without four-year degrees (and support from nearly three-fifths of such noncollege men).
 Meanwhile, college-educated whites opposed the proposal by 2-to-1.

-This article appears in the Dec.
-7, 2011, edition of National Journal Daily.
+This article appears in the December 7, 2011 edition of NJ Daily.